-No. Meeting four days a week in class fulfills the university's required instructional time, therefore independent instructional time in the Hub is not required.
+Is studying in the Hub required for "flipped" classes?No. Meeting four hours a week in class fulfills the university's required instructional time, therefore independent instructional time in the Hub is not required.
 Tests are taken in the Hub testing center.
 Students in flipped classes are always welcome to get tutoring help in the Hub as needed.

-How successful are students in the flipped classes?
+How successful are students in the "flipped" classes?

-The flipped class is very structured.
+What else should I know about "flipped" classes at Weber State?The flipped class is very structured.
 Students who cannot keep up with the schedule or otherwise meet the requirements of the course are transferred into a TERM course.